ePages-de/epages-docs/pages/themes/basics/theme-structure.md

 title: Theme structure
 ---

-The `default` theme should work as a base for your own theme and contains all required files.
+The `default` theme should be used as basis for your own theme and contains all required files.

-To get an impression on how an actual theme is structured, please read the sections below.
-For creating & switching themes for now, refer to the [create a theme](page:themes-create) documentation.
+To get an impression on how a theme is structured, please read the below sections.
+For creating or switching a theme, read further [here](page:themes-create).

-# File structure & naming conventions
+# File structure and naming conventions

 {% highlight text %}
 my-new-theme/